 GP Connect allows authorised care providers to:

-Access real-time GP patient records without leaving ACP
+Access real-time GP patient records without leaving Care Planning.

 GP Connect gives your care team instant, secure access to your residents’ GP records — at the point of care, when they need it.
 No more chasing surgeries, hospitals, waiting for faxes, discharge summaries, transfer of care information or relying on outdated information.